misoliv/misoliv/README.md

 ## Hi, I'm Milena!

-👩🏻‍🎓 I'm a student of Data Engineering and Information Systems.
+👩🏻‍🎓 I'm a student of Data Engineering.

-📚 I'm a graduated in Marketing and Nutrition.
+📚 I'm a graduated in Marketing, Nutrition and Information Systems.

 ##